Green River below Flaming Gorge Dam

 - Rating: Good

-- Conditions: Anglers report good to excellent fishing.
-Surface action is starting, and so are the scuds; a combination might be the best bet.
-Try a cicada or pine beetle on top with a scud or midge larva as a trailer.
-Watch the hatches.
-Gnats, midges and other emergers seem to be the most productive flies.
-On windy days, anglers who use lures have been more successful because it's easier to cast.
-Try crankbaits, spinners, spoons and dark (black or crayfish) or while-colored jigs.
+- Conditions: Anglers report good fishing as the browns are spawning.
+The cold weather is shifting the feeding pattern from summer to winter.
+Try a combination with a streamer (woolly bugger or sculpin) or a larger terrestrial (cicada, grasshopper or pine beetle), and then add a scud or midge larva as a trailer.
+Imitation eggs are also working.
+On windy days, anglers who use lures are usually more successful because they are easier to cast.
+Try crankbaits, spinners, spoons and dark (black or crayfish) or white/crayfish-colored jigs.

 - Location: Daggett County